 And the split among freshman Tea Party caucus members over Monday's vote?

 "We didn't come up here to be a voting bloc," she said.
 "We came up here to represent our districts.
 I think you'll find the Republican freshman class remains overwhelmingly for smaller government."

 But most freshmen, no matter how ideologically committed, can't resist being eventually pulled into the establishment orbit, Edwards said.

-"Over time, there is a tendency to say 'I am not here to represent a certain philosophy' and to come to grips with the fact that you can't get everything you want," he said.
+"Over time, there is a tendency to say, 'I am not here to represent a certain philosophy' and to come to grips with the fact that you can't get everything you want," he said.

-Rick Lazio, a former Republican congressman who lost the GOP nomination for New York governor to Tea Party-supported candidate, agreed.
+Rick Lazio, a former Republican congressman who lost the GOP nomination for New York governor to a Tea Party-supported candidate, agreed.

 Just before Monday's House vote, Lazio said representatives "have got to make decisions based on the world as it is, not as they'd like it to be."